MohamedElaraby99/tracker-tool/Ackee-master/docs/API.md

 Permanent tokens don't expire and are perfect for tools that run periodically in the background.
 In this case you want a token that is always valid so you don't have to enter your credentials over and over again.

-You can create permanent tokens in the settings of Ackee or via the API.
+You can create permanent tokens in the settings of FikraTracker or via the API.
 Creating a permanent token requires a valid [Authorization header](#use-a-token).
 This means that you can only create permanent tokens with a valid (non-permanent) token.

 ```graphql
 mutation createPermanentToken($input: CreatePermanentTokenInput!) {